-Every fall, thousands of people visit Liberty University’s Scaremare, a unique outreach event that gives visitors a thrilling experience and, more importantly, a powerful message.
+Every fall, thousands of people visit Liberty University’s Scaremare for a night of frightening fun and — more importantly — a powerful message.

-A record crowd of more than 26,000 guests attended last year and over 3,500 responded to the Gospel message.
+More than 27,000 guests attended last year, and over 4,000 responded to the Gospel message.

-For those looking to avoid long lines, Line Slasher tickets can be pre-purchased for groups of at least 25 and guarantee entry into Scaremare within 30 minutes of a scheduled appointment.
+Lineslasher tickets can be pre-purchased for groups of 25 or more and guarantee entry within 30 minutes of the scheduled time.

-Every Thursday night is college and military I.D. night and tickets are $3 with a valid student or military I.D.
+Every Thursday night is college and military night, and tickets are $3 with a valid student or military ID.